 Local health departments are the primary point of contact for responding to reports of CyanoHABs in recreational waterbodies.
 MDPH provides technical support to local health departments and residents in response to reports of blooms.
 MassDEP is responsible for coordinating the response to reports of CyanoHABs in water bodies that are used as public water system (PWS) drinking water (DW) supplies.
 In some cases, a PWS drinking water source is also used for recreational purposes, such as the Merrimack or Charles Rivers.
 Responses to reports of CyanoHABs in these instances will be jointly coordinated by MassDEP and MDPH.

 A number of private and public entities conduct cyanobacteria and cyanotoxin analyses.
-The New England Interstate Water Pollution Control Commission (NEIWPCC) developed a list of vendors that is currently available online.
+MassDEP has developed a list of vendors that perform a variety of testing in this area, which is available here.

 MassDEP recognizes the far-reaching impacts CyanoHABs may have on PWSs with surface water supplies, which warrants additional attention particularly regarding source water protection and emergency response planning.
-MassDEP is developing a guidance document for PWSs utilizing surface water sources to help assess, monitor for, prevent and respond to CyanoHABs.
+MassDEP has developed a Guidance Document and other resources for PWSs utilizing surface water sources to help assess, monitor for, prevent and respond to CyanoHABs.